-How to Install and Configure Nginx on CentOS 7
+How to Install and Configure Nginx on CentOS and Rocky Linux

-Nginx (pronounced ‘engine X’) is an alternative to Apache and is considered to be one of the most popular HTTP web servers in the world.
-As opposed to Apache, Nginx tends to consume fewer resources and improves server responsiveness.
-Its event-driven design is what makes it resource-friendly.
+Nginx (engine X) is one of the most popular HTTP web servers and an Apache alternative.
+Compared to Apache, Nginx consumes fewer resources and improves server responsiveness.
+Its event-driven design makes it resource-friendly.

-Above all, it allows admins to set up advanced configurations and can deal with a high load of concurrent connections.
-Besides being a good fit for an HTTP web server, Nginx also works as a reverse proxy, load balancer, and standard mail server.
+Nginx allows admins to set up advanced configurations, and it can handle many concurrent connections.
+Besides being a good fit for a web server, Nginx works as a reverse proxy, load balancer, and a standard mail server.

-In this article, you will learn how to install and configure Nginx on CentOS 7.
+In this article, you will learn how to install and configure Nginx on CentOS and Rocky Linux.

 Prerequisites

-The configuration procedure below details the steps necessary to set up Nginx on CentOS 7.
+The procedure below shows the steps to set up Nginx on CentOS or Rocky Linux.
+The installation steps for both OSes are similar.

 Step 1: Update Repository Package Lists